Ordnance Survey: Origins

-In 1801 the first one-inch-to-the-mile (1:63,360 scale) map was published, detailing the county of Kent, with Essex following shortly afterwards.
-The Kent map was published privately and stopped at the county border, while the Essex maps were published by Ordnance Survey and ignore the county border, setting the trend for future Ordnance Survey maps.
+In 1801, the first one-inch-to-the-mile (1:63,360 scale) map was published, detailing the county of Kent, with Essex following shortly afterwards.
+The Kent map was published privately and stopped at the county border, while the Essex maps were published by the Ordnance Survey and ignored the county border, setting the trend for future Ordnance Survey maps.

-In the next 20 years about a third of England and Wales was mapped at the same scale (see Principal Triangulation of Great Britain) under the direction of William Mudge, as other military matters took precedence.
+During the next 20 years, about a third of England and Wales was mapped at the same scale (see Principal Triangulation of Great Britain) under the direction of William Mudge, as other military matters took precedence.
 It took until 1823 to re-establish the relationship with the French survey made by Roy in 1787.
-By 1810 one inch to the mile maps of most of the south of England were completed, but they were withdrawn from sale between 1811 and 1816 because of security fears.
-By 1840 the one-inch survey had covered all of Wales and all but the six northernmost counties of England.
+By 1810, one-inch-to-the-mile maps of most of the south of England were completed, but they were withdrawn from sale between 1811 and 1816 because of security fears.
+By 1840, the one-inch survey had covered all of Wales and all but the six northernmost counties of England.

 Surveying was hard work.
-For instance, Major Thomas Colby, the longest-serving Director General of Ordnance Survey, walked 586 mi in 22 days on a reconnaissance in 1819.
+For instance, Major Thomas Colby, the longest-serving Director General of the Ordnance Survey, walked 586 mi in 22 days on a reconnaissance in 1819.
 In 1824, Colby and most of his staff moved to Ireland to work on a six-inches-to-the-mile (1:10,560) valuation survey.
 The survey of Ireland, county by county, was completed in 1846.
-The suspicions and tensions it caused in rural Ireland are the subject of Brian Friel's play Translations.
+The suspicions and tensions it caused in rural Ireland are the subject of Brian Friel's play Translations, written in 1980.

 Colby was not only involved in the design of specialist measuring equipment.
 He also established a systematic collection of place names, and reorganised the map-making process to produce clear, accurate plans.
 Place names were recorded in "Name Books", a system first used in Ireland.
 The instructions for their use were: